raul23/equifax-data-breach/README.rst

     - deleted compressed files and wiped log files on a daily basis in an effort to eliminate records of their activity.
 [DOJ]_

-  But according to the DOJ `indictment`_, the four alleged elite hackers and their supposedly co-conspirators **DIRECTLY** accessed China-based IP addresses multiple times during their 2-month attack, a very basic and surprising mistake to commit when hiding their tracks is the most important of all things to accomplish because the network intrusions rest on constantly keeping the anonymity of the attackers.
-Accessing servers from outside China was not rigidly followed by the supposedly elite group of hackers unless they really wanted to be identified (emphasis mine):
+  But according to the DOJ `indictment`_, the four alleged `elite`_ hackers and their supposedly co-conspirators **DIRECTLY** accessed China-based IP addresses multiple times during their 2-month attack.
+This is a very basic and surprising mistake to commit when hiding their tracks is suppose to be the most important things to accomplish because the network intrusions rest on constantly keeping the anonymity of the attackers.
+  Accessing servers only from outside of China was not rigidly followed by the allegd group of hackers unless they really wanted to be identified and didn't care about repercussions (emphasis mine):

-    1. The majority of the 9000 SQL queries [to the credit monitoring databases] were issued by conspirators using two China-based IP addresses that connected **DIRECTLY** to Equifax' s network.
+    1. The majority of the 9000 SQL queries [to the credit monitoring databases] were issued by conspirators using two **CHINA-BASED** IP addresses that connected **DIRECTLY** to Equifax' s network.

        [DOJ2]_ (paragraph 9, page 6)

-    2. ... another China-based IP address ("China Server #2"), which was also repeatedly accessed during the intrusion by WANG QIAN, exploited the Apache Struts vulnerability on Equifax's online dispute portal.
+    2. ... another **CHINA-BASED** IP address ("China Server #2"), which was also repeatedly accessed during the intrusion by WANG QIAN, exploited the Apache Struts vulnerability on Equifax's online dispute portal.

        [DOJ2]_ (paragraph 14.j, pages 9-10)

     3. ...
-XU KE used a different China-based IP address ("China Server #3") to conduct reconnaissance on Equifax's online dispute portal.
+XU KE used a different **CHINA-BASED** IP address ("China Server #3") to conduct reconnaissance on Equifax's online dispute portal.

        [DOJ2]_ (paragraph 14.k, page 10)

-    4. A conspirator using another China-based IP address ("China Server #5") then utilized the malicious web shell "css.jsp," whichwas previously installed on Equifax's network ...
+    4. A conspirator using another **CHINA-BASED** IP address ("China Server #5") then utilized the malicious web shell "css.jsp," whichwas previously installed on Equifax's network ...

        [DOJ2]_ (paragraph 14.l, page 10)

-    5. ... a conspirator using China Server #5 uploaded a substantively identical web shell, "ss.jsp," to the Equifax network.
+    5. ... a conspirator using **CHINA** Server #5 uploaded a substantively identical web shell, "ss.jsp," to the Equifax network.

        [DOJ2]_ (paragraph 14.l, page 10)

-    6. ... a conspirator who was logged into another China-based IP address ("China Server #6") utilized the malicious web shell "boxover.jsp" to query an Equifax database table ...
+    6. ... a conspirator who was logged into another **CHINA-BASED** IP address ("China Server #6") utilized the malicious web shell "boxover.jsp" to query an Equifax database table ...

        [DOJ2]_ (paragraph 14.n, page 10)

     7. ...
-WANG QIAN, using China Server #2, remotely accessed the malicious web shell "six.jsp" on an Equifax server ...
+WANG QIAN, using **CHINA** Server #2, remotely accessed the malicious web shell "six.jsp" on an Equifax server ...

        [DOJ2]_ (paragraph 14.o, page 11)